yogeshkhatri1989/rc-month-calendar/README.md

 Callback to check if date should be enabled for click, if not function passed, all dates are enabled by default
 #### selectedDate: `React.PropTypes.object`
 current date to be selected, default `new Date`
+#### currentDate: `React.PropTypes.object`
+current month view to be shown by default, default `selectedDate`<br />
+using this, month navigation can be handled from outside too
 #### containerClass: `React.PropTypes.string`
 class name to add on the monthe calendar top level element.
 #### prevButtonClass: `React.PropTypes.string`